lnx66/agents-for-openbb/README.md

 - The function must accept the `request` argument, which will be passed into the function when it is called.
 - The function must be decorated with the `@remote_function_call` decorator.
 - In the `@remote_function_call` decorator, we must specify the `function` name that corresponds to the functions supported by the OpenBB Workspace.
 Currently only "get_widget_data" is supported.
-- It's optional, but it is recommended to specify an `output_formatter` function that will be used to format the output of the data retrieved from the widget, so that it can be passed back to the LLM in a readable format.
-If not specified, the result of the function call is simply dumped as a string to the LLM.
+- It is recommended to specify an `output_formatter` function that will be used to format the output of the data retrieved from the widget, so that it can be passed back to the LLM in a readable format.
+- If an `output_formatter` is not specified, the result is dumped as a string and returned to the LLM.
 - The function must yield the result of the `get_remote_data` function, which must specify the `widget` and `input_arguments` to retrieve data for.

 The `request` argument is the same `QueryRequest` object passed into the `query`